Image from eqroy - stock.adobe.com

 But are you wondering what sets a Hermes scarf apart from other designer scarves?
 Good question!
 And the answer mainly comes down to Chinese silk, which no other fashion houses were using back in the 1930s.

 At the time, high-society Parisian women were attracted to this garment's durability and glamour, which screamed quality.
-And its popularity has never died down, even a century later.
+And its popularity has never died down, even nearly a century later.

 What are the popular types of Hermes scarf?